Free · Fast · Privacy-first

 QR Code for Payment

-Accept payments anywhere by generating a QR code that links to your PayPal.me page, Stripe payment link, or any payment URL.
-Customers scan and pay in seconds — no card reader, no cash needed.
-FixTools generates payment QR codes instantly.
+Accept payments anywhere by generating a QR code that links to your PayPal.me page, Stripe payment link, Square checkout page, Venmo profile, or any other payment URL.

 Cost